-Yet Loving Them All
+Loving Them All Just the Same

 Indeed, in that ancient Soap Opera theatre all participants' life inventory is a sum total of various "lacks", not possessions.
 They seem to be so fixated on what's wrong, what's missing, what-if, with all negative assortment of emotions imaginable, and they seem to be inventing some new ones all the time, according to the growing volume of psychotherapy textbooks.